Lesson: Types of lessons

 Some lessons may involve work by the student.
 Traditionally this might include reading and writing or creating something, perhaps when the instructor is not present.
 The student may work independently or collaborate with others.

+In the Japanese educational system, lessons have been subject to "standardization", but since 2020 has become reformed.
+Education in the United States has traditionally been subject only to local control of lessons, but since Common Core was developed, lessons have become more "rigorous" and subject to "standards [that] emphasize literacy across the curriculum."
+Likewise, mathematics education has also become subject to changes in lesson study and planning.

 More recent technologies have expanded the way a lesson can be delivered.
 For example: film strips, pre-recorded audio and video tapes, television programs and podcasts are some ways to deliver or add to a lesson.
+Crash Course has become an important lesson delivery tool for history and science education, featuring Hank Green, his brother John Green, and Sabrina Cruz.

 Distance education techniques such as video conferencing, or electronic learning in a virtual learning environment have allowed interactive lessons to be presented to students who may not be in the same physical location.
 These tools offer new synchronous, asynchronous and blended ways to deliver lessons.

 Lesson plan

 Teachers and instructors usually have a lesson plan which dictates the structure of the teaching.
 A group of lessons may be linked together in a unit plan, scheme, or work.
 The detail of the plan may vary with some being a simple list of what is going to be taught in a lesson with others working including much more detail, such as a time plan and the learning aims and objectives.
 Student teachers and beginning teachers are usually advised to put a great amount of detail into the written plan.
 This ensures that the plan will be cohesive, that all the components of a successful lesson are taken care of, and that one has a checklist to ensure that practicalities are taken care of (e.g., resources, scheduling, and classroom management considerations).
 Furthermore, beginning teachers are often advised to script some sections for themselves, such as questions they might ask the students in order to get a discussion going at the beginning of the lesson.
 The expectation is that the teachers can and should depart from the script when appropriate; improvisation is definitely encouraged and the fact of having written it out in advance ensures that an adequate amount of thought has been put into it ahead of time.
 Another reason for including a great amount of detail is that student teachers are often required to submit lesson plans in advance to their mentor teachers or professors in order to receive feedback on their ideas.
 When creating the lesson plan it is usual to look at the following: